-- 15.2.2 Best value must be sought in all cases eg use of Travelodges or similar wherever possible, and accommodation preferably pre booked through the School Administrator. - 15.2.3 Only actual expenditure incurred up to these limits may be claimed and the claim must be supported by invoices/receipts (apart from overnight rate with friends).
+12.2.2 Best value must be sought in all cases.

+12.2.3 Only actual expenditure incurred up to these limits may be claimed and the claim must be supported by invoices/receipts (apart from overnight rate with friends).
 Failure to supply proper receipts will invalidate the claim.

-15.3 OTHER EXPENSES
+12.3 OTHER EXPENSES

-- 15.3.1 Other expenses incurred in the conduct of School/Trust business will need to be approved on an individual basis by the School's Headteacher. - 15.3.2 Claims for expenses must be supported by invoices/receipts.
-Failure to supply proper receipts will invalidate the claim. - 15.3.3 With prior approval, the School will meet the costs of approved training courses and conferences attended by employees.
+- 12.3.1 Other expenses incurred in the conduct of School/Trust business will need to be approved on an individual basis by the School's Headteacher. - 12.3.2 Claims for expenses must be supported by invoices/receipts.
+Failure to supply proper receipts will invalidate the claim. - 12.3.3 With prior approval, the School will meet the costs of approved training courses and conferences attended by employees.

-16 MONITORING THE IMPACT OF THE POLICY
+13 MONITORING THE IMPACT OF THE POLICY

-- 16.1 The outcomes of pay decisions need to be fair to all employees and comply with equalities legislation.
-In particular, the Trust will need to ensure that its pay arrangements: - do not discriminate unlawfully; - advance equal opportunities; - promote good relations between different groups. - 16.2 The Trust will need to evaluate the operation of the Pay Policy to ensure that: - there is no actual, or potential for, discrimination or disadvantage in terms of their access to/eligibility for pay progression opportunities on each of the pay ranges; - decisions made in respect of the use of additional payments and allowances do not discriminate against particular groups; - the outcome of all pay decisions is fair and equitable; - the reasons for anomalies or other disparities are examined, explained and remedial action taken. - 16.3 The Trust and LGBs will monitor the outcomes and impact of the Pay Policy on a regular basis.
-An annual written report on the operation of the pay policy, recording pay decisions taken and equality impact, will be provided on an annual basis to union representatives. - 16.4 The Trust and Local Governing Body will monitor the outcomes and impact of the Pay Policy and discuss these matters with trade union representatives.
-Pay decisions will be recorded by the School in a way that enables the School to assess the equality impact of the same, taking account of the following protected characteristics:
+- The outcomes of pay decisions need to be fair to all employees and comply with equalities legislation.
+In particular, the Trust will need to ensure that its pay arrangements: - do not discriminate unlawfully; - advance equal opportunities; - promote good relations between different groups. - 13.2 The Trust will need to evaluate the operation of the Pay Policy to ensure that: - there is no actual, or potential for, discrimination or disadvantage in terms of their access to/eligibility for pay progression opportunities on each of the pay ranges; - decisions made in respect of the use of additional payments and allowances do not discriminate against particular groups; - the outcome of all pay decisions is fair and equitable; - the reasons for anomalies or other disparities are examined, explained and remedial action - 13.3 The Trust will monitor the outcomes and impact of the Pay Policy on a regular basis.